You can’t grow a business with broke customers

 Not Solving Problems

-It's great to celebrate our achievements, but what clients really want to know is how we can help them.
+Celebrating our achievements is great, but clients really want to know how we can help them.

 We should focus on their needs, like creating more space in a small home or making an office more welcoming.

-When we talk about solving these kinds of problems, we show that we're not just architects – we're problem solvers.
+When we discuss solving these kinds of problems, we show that we’re not just architects—we’re problem solvers.

 .